 About this desk

-Visa rules change frequently and the consequences of getting them wrong are real, so every active route covered by the desk (Portugal D8, Spain's DNV, Germany's Freiberufler, Netherlands' DAFT, the various Latin American residence routes, and others) cites the official government source alongside the practical summary.
-Income thresholds, processing times, and fees are taken from the consular or immigration-authority page and refreshed when they change.
+Visa rules shift often, and the cost of getting them wrong is real.
+For every active route the desk covers — Portugal D8, Spain's DNV, Germany's Freiberufler, the Netherlands' DAFT, the various Latin American residence routes, and others — we cite the official government page next to our practical summary.
+Income thresholds, processing times, and fees come from the consular or immigration-authority site and get refreshed when they change.

 The desk does not provide immigration legal advice.
-It explains how a scheme works on paper, flags common pitfalls reported by official sources, and points readers to a licensed immigration lawyer or the relevant consulate for case-specific questions.
-When a visa programme is discontinued or materially changed, posts are updated in place and the "last reviewed" date is moved forward.
+What it does is explain how a scheme works on paper, call out pitfalls that show up in the official sources, and send readers to a licensed immigration lawyer or their local consulate for anything case-specific.
+When a programme is suspended or meaningfully changed, we update the post in place and move the "last reviewed" date forward.

 Topics covered